Saturn V instrument unit: Control/EDS - Rate Gyro Assembly (RGA) Package

 Mounted at location 15, the nine (triple-redundant) "Rate Gyroscopes" for angular rates (pitch, roll, and yaw), were used for "real time" attitude stabilization and the Emergency Detection System (EDS).

-The angular rate signals were sent to the Control Signal Processor (CSP) for signal voting and then continuously input (i.e. at a high frequency, in real time) to the analog Flight Control Computer (FCC), a task that would of overwhelmed the digital computer.
+The angular rate signals were sent to the Control Signal Processor (CSP) for signal voting and then continuously input (i.e. at a high frequency, in real time) to the analog Flight Control Computer (FCC), a task that would have overwhelmed the digital computer.
 The FCC's damping computations were necessary for stabilizing the vehicle's angular motion during flight.
+The final command to the engine actuators was a complex, filtered sum of several analog inputs.
+The FCC's analog components performed complex weighting, integration, and filtering instantaneously and continuously—at a speed necessary for vehicle stability that the 1960s-era digital computers (like the LVDC) could not match.
+Thus the digital computer provided the strategic steering while the analog FCC provided the tactical, high-speed stability control.

-While the engine-out sensors and the cables for monitoring structural integrity were distributed throughout the rocket stages, the final decision-making logic to act on those inputs resided within the EDS components in the IU.
+The engine-out sensors and the cables for monitoring structural integrity were distributed throughout the rocket stages, but the final decision-making logic to act on those inputs resided within the EDS components in the IU.
 This component housed dedicated solid-state logic circuitry that formed the core of the automatic abort system.
-It functioned on preset abort rules (e.g., "two or more engine failures" or "excessive vehicle rate").
+It functioned on preset abort rules (e.g., "two or more engine failures" or "excessive vehicle rate" of pitch, roll, or yaw).